vista-art/fragmentcolor/docs/api/scene/material/alpha_mode.md

   fades, decals that need soft edges.
 The renderer sorts blend Models on the Pass back-to-front by eye-space Z before drawing, using the Camera attached via `Pass::add(&camera)`.
 Translucent surfaces over-blend in the right order without the caller managing it.
-Limitation: sorts by per-Model origin (not per-fragment), so self-intersecting or interpenetrating translucent meshes can still show artifacts;
+Limitation: sorts by per-Model AABB centroid (not per-fragment), so self-intersecting or interpenetrating translucent meshes can still show artifacts.
-  cross-Material interleaving falls back to per-shader sort (one translucent Material shared across many Models is the path that's order-correct).
+  Cross-Material interleaving works correctly — translucent draws across every shader in the Pass merge into one globally-sorted back-to-front pass.

 This is a pipeline-state flag — changing it forces the renderer to rebuild the pipeline for the affected `(shader, alpha_mode, double_sided)` key.
 Switching it every frame is